 Is a 5th wheel a good investment?

-Generally speaking, a 5th wheel makes sense if you plan on spending a long while in your RV.
-Whether going full-time or going on months-long road trips, a 5th wheel will provide you with a good towing experience and a comfortable living experience.
+Generally speaking, a fifth wheel makes sense if you plan on spending a long time in your RV.
+Whether you go full-time or go on months-long road trips, a fifth wheel will provide you with a good towing experience and a comfortable living experience.

 Can you ride in the back of an RV?

 Can you be inside an RV camper while driving?
-You cannot be in the back of an RV while it’s moving unless it is a Class C, Class B or Class A motorhome equipped with seating that was meant to be used while in motion.
+You cannot be in the back of an RV while moving unless it is a Class C, Class B, or Class A motorhome equipped with seating meant for use while in motion.
 It’s not legal to stay inside a camper trailer while it moves.

 What is the difference between a travel trailer and a fifth wheel?

-The most rudimentary difference between a fifth wheel and a travel trailer is the hitch.
-A fifth wheel uses what is called a “jaw hitch” to attach to the bed of a truck, while a travel trailer uses a “ball and coupler” hitch to to connect to the vehicle that will be towing it.
+The hitch is the most rudimentary difference between a fifth wheel and a travel trailer.
+A fifth wheel uses a “jaw hitch” to attach to the bed of a truck, while a travel trailer uses a “ball and coupler” hitch to connect to the vehicle that will be towing it.

 Is it cheaper to live in an RV than a home?